Toward a Better Monitoring Statistic for Profile Monitoring via Variational Autoencoders: Methodology

 \subsection{Profile Monitoring Procedure}

-A typical profile monitoring procedure follows two processes, Phase-I analysis and Phase-II analysis.
-Phase-I analysis results in a trained model (i.e. an encoder and a decoder) and an Upper Control Limit (UCL) to help setup the control chart for each of the monitoring statistics.
-In Phase-II analysis, the system is exposed to new profile samples generated via the industrial setting and the model decides whether these samples are IC or out-of-control (OC).
-The general procedure of the profile monitoring for deep autoencoders is defined as follows: \begin{itemize} \item Obtain IC dataset $ \dataset $ and partition it into train, validation and test sets $ \dataset^{trn} $,$ \dataset^{val} $,$ \dataset^{tst} $ \item Train an encoder $ f $ (or $ \encoding $) and a decoder $ g $ (or $ \decoding $) using samples from $ \dataset^{trn} $ \item Calculate test statistic for all $ \mbx \in \dataset^{val} $ and take it's \nth{95} percentile as the UCL. \item Record the estimated false alarm rate (FAR) as the average number of samples $ x \in \dataset^{tst} $ that are misclassified as OC because their test statistic yields a number higher than UCL.
-This will be useful to test the robustness of the UCL. \item Start collecting sample profiles from the process and make decisions on whether they are OC or not based on UCL. \end{itemize}
+A typical profile monitoring follows two phases: Phase-I analysis and Phase-II analysis.
+Phase-I analysis focuses on understanding the process variability by training an appropriate in-control mode and selecting an appropriate control limit.
+In our case, Phase-I analysis results in a trained model (i.e., an encoder and a decoder) and an Upper Control Limit (UCL) to help set up the control chart for each of the monitoring statistics.
+In Phase-II, the system is exposed to new profiles generated by the process in real-time to decide whether these profiles are in-control or out-of-control.
+Our experimentation plan, outlined below, is formulated to emulate this scenario to effectively assess the performance of any combination of a model, a test statistic, and a disturbance scenario to generate the out-of-control samples. \begin{itemize} \item Obtain in-control dataset $\dataset$ and partition it into train, validation and test sets $\dataset^{trn}$, $\dataset^{val}$, $\dataset^{tst}$. \item Train VAE using samples from $\dataset^{trn}$. \item Calculate test statistic for all $\mbx\in\dataset^{val}$ and take it's \nth{95} percentile as the UCL. \item Start admitting profiles online from the process.
+Calculate test statistic using the trained VAE.
+If the test statistic is over UCL, identify the sample as out-of-control. \end{itemize} We train 10 different model instances with different seeds to account for inherent randomness due to the weight initialization of deep neural networks.